I like to do things myself. But that does not mean it is always better; there is definitely an added advantage for package deals.

 CityPass is one of those things, and its value can vary from city to city.
-In the case of the New York C3 passes, it can save visitors save up to 24%; on the other hand, they can also end up paying 308% more.
+In the case of the New York C3 passes, it can save visitors save up to 35%; on the other hand, they can also end up paying 23% more.

-It does provide a significant amount of flexibility compared to other CityPasses, and allows visitors to skip to the front of the line.
-On a bottom-of-the-barrel basis, though, it's possible to get away for cheaper if every cent matters.
+It does provide a significant amount of flexibility compared to other CityPasses and allows visitors to skip to the front of the line.
+On a bottom-of-the-barrel budget, it's possible to get away for cheaper if every cent matters.

-To get an idea if the New York C3 will save any money, use the calculator below to figure out if you come out ahead.
+To get an idea if the New York C3 will save any money, use the calculator below to figure out if you will come out ahead.
 Here are the admission prices we used:1

-|The Empire State Building Experience||$34.00|
+|The Empire State Building Experience||$42.00|

-|Top of the Rock Observation Deck||$28.00|
+|Top of the Rock Observation Deck||$38.00|

-|American Museum of Natural History||$0.01|
+|American Museum of Natural History||$23.00|

-|9/11 Memorial & Museum||$24.00|
+|9/11 Memorial & Museum||$26.00|

-|Statue of Liberty & Ellis Island||$25.50|
+|Statue of Liberty & Ellis Island||$23.50|

-|The Metropolitan Museum of Art||$0.01|
+|The Metropolitan Museum of Art||$25.00|